Relativistic Black-Scholes model: Generalizing Black-Scholes

 Ideally one would like to use the Poisson process and its relation to the Wiener process (c.p. previous section) to derive the generalization of the Black-Scholes equation, using the standard hedging argument.
 Comparing the corresponding stochastic processes (\ref{wiener}) and (\ref{tele}) it seems reasonable to assume that a good starting point for the process describing the underlying asset $S(t)$ would be

 where we replaced $v$ with the maximal log-market velocity $c_m$.
 In the $c_m \to \infty$ limit, with $c_m/\sqrt{\lambda} = \sigma$ the term $c_m(-1)^{N_t}dt$ can be replaced by $\sigma dW_t$ (in a sense that the process (\ref{tele}) converges to (\ref{wiener})) and one recovers the geometric Brownian motion.
-However it does not seem clear what is the analog of the Ito lemma for a process like (\ref{rgbm}).
+However it does not seem clear what is the analog of the Ito lemma for a process like (\ref{rgbm}) and we leave this problem for future investigations.
+Note that such counterpart of the Ito lemma would allow us to perform the standard hedging argument by designing the portfolio $\Pi=V(S,t)-\Delta S(t)$, i.e buying an option $V$ and selling $\Delta$ amount of stocks.
+Then, applying the generalized-Ito lemma for $d\Pi$, and requiring risk free portfolio, would result in a generalization of the Black-Scholes PDE.

-In this section we will use a different route to arrive at the "relativistic" equation for pricing options.
-We shall take advantage of the $f$ map
+In this section we will use a different route to arrive at the option prices in the "relativistic" case.
+We shall take advantage of the fact that under the risk neutral measure the price of the European option is given by the expectation value of the discounted payoffs.
+Denoting the payoff function by

-which one uses to bring the Black-Scholes equation to the form of the heat equation\footnote{We use standard notation: $S$ - the underlying, $K$ - strike, $T$ - maturity, $r$ - interest rates, $\sigma$ - volatility.}

-Since the relativistic counterpart of the heat equation is the telegraphers equation, by applying the inverse map, $f^{-1}$, to the coordinates of the latter, one arrives at a relativistic extension of the Black-Scholes (see the diagram below).

-This method leaves a certain degree of ambiguity e.g. instead of using the inverse $f^{-1}$ one could use the inverse of a different map, $f_{c_m}$, such that $f_{c_m} \to f$ as $c_m \to \infty$.
-Therefore the above reasoning should not be understood as a derivation but more as a proposal for the relativistic Black-Scholes equation.